vanoirzacaron/dillon-ksg/theme/adaptable/README.md

 Versioning
 ==========
-Adaptable is maintained under the Semantic Versioning 2.0.0 guidelines as much as possible.
+Adaptable is maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

-major.minor.patch
+moodleversion.major.minor.(patch)

 and following these guidelines: